 North of the Yarra Booksellers is the official supplier of textbooks to the school.
-The complete list of textbooks required, will be distributed in November 2017.
-This list will need to be returned to the College at a date to be advised, approximately December 2017.
+The complete list of textbooks required, will be distributed in November 2018.
+This list will need to be returned to the College at a date to be advised in December.